-Kittelson will prepare a passenger loading supply/ demand analysis for the proposed project and variants.
-The passenger loading demand calculated as part of Task 2 will be compared to the proposed supply for the proposed project and variants with respect to location, number of spaces, and dimensions.
+Kittelson will prepare a passenger loading supply/ demand analysis.
+The passenger loading demand calculated as part of Task 2 will be compared to the proposed supply with respect to location, number of spaces, and dimensions.
 The analysis will determine if proposed supply and arrangement of passenger loading spaces will accommodate anticipated demand.
 If the anticipated demand is not met, the analysis will determine if any potential hazards between passenger loading and transit, bicyclists, or people walking would occur.
 Discussion of vehicle access to proposed passenger loading spaces will be provided.